Squidex/squidex-docs2/02-documentation/concepts/schemas.md

 ![DateTime](../../.gitbook/assets/datetime.png)

 Date and time in the ISO8601 standard.
-The format is: `YYYY-MM-DDTHH:mm:ss.sssZ`.
+The format is: `YYYY-MM-DDTHH:mm:ssZ`.

 #### API representation